bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-Let\'s go over and check it out.
-Press refresh this and click fade to, it fades down but it doesn\'t fade all the way down, it fades to 20%.
+Let&apos;s go over and check it out.
+Press refresh this and click fade to, it fades down but it doesn&apos;t fade all the way down, it fades to 20%.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 181.
 (107) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">